 We love Black Forest Cake, and there are so many ways to make it!
-I've tried everything from the authentic sounding type made with Kirschwasser and buttercream, to the convenience version made with chocolate cake mix and canned cherry pie filling.
-In the end, I usually end up making some kind of hybrid version composed of a scratch chocolate cake, homemade or canned pie filling, and lots of fresh whipped cream.
+I've tried everything from the authentic sounding type made with Kirschwasser and buttercream, to the convenience version made with cake mix and canned cherry pie filling.
+In the end, I usually end up making some kind of hybrid.
+That means something like a scratch chocolate cake, homemade or canned pie filling, and lots of fresh whipped cream.

 This small Black Forest Cake falls into the hybrid version.
 Instead of regular chocolate cake, it's composed of a thin chocolate sponge cake baked in a jellyroll pan, then cut and stacked.
 It only calls for 6 tablespoons of flour, and has no butter or oil.
 All the fat comes from the egg yolks.

 The original version was made with two 10x15 inch layers which you cut into rectangles and stack to make a log.
 Because Black Forest Cake gets kind of soggy as it sits around (and there are only two of us to eat it), I made a smaller version using one layer of cake cut into six squares.
 Stacking was a bit of a challenge, but it came together in the end.
 My only regret was that I didn't have a stemmed Maraschino cherry to top it off.

 Canned Cherry Filling or Topping